getCUJO/QoOID/draft-ietf-ippm-qoo.md

 monitoring of production networks.
 It must be useful on different time scales, and it cannot have a dependency on network technology or OSI layers.

-If these requirements are met, a network operator can monitor and test their network and understand where the true bottlenecks are, regardless of network technology.
+If these requirements are met, network operators can monitor and test their network and understand where the true bottlenecks are, regardless of network technology.